Wackyprogamer/apiCardGame/README.md

 Utilize file operations for reading and writing card data to a JSON file:**Done**

-- Ensures file operations do not compromise data integrity and correctly persist data.
+- Ensures file operations do not compromise data integrity and correctly persist data. **Done**

 ### Authentication Middleware (10 points)